Harold Ellis (basketball): Professional career

 Following a two-season stint with the Quad City Thunder of the Continental Basketball Association, Ellis played for the Los Angeles Clippers from 1993 to 1995.
 He then moved to Europe and the Greek Basket League to play for Aris during the 1995–96 season, and Apollon Patras during the 1996–97 season.
 He then returned to the NBA to play for the Denver Nuggets during the 1997–98 season.

 In his NBA career, Ellis played in 145 games and scored a total of 840 points.
 On January 14, 1994, he scored a career high 29 points as a member of the Clippers versus the Boston Celtics.

 National team career

 Ellis was a member of the senior Team USA, that won the gold medal at the 1993 FIBA AmeriCup.

 Coaching career

-Ellis was a minor league coordinator/scout for the Atlanta Hawks for six seasons, before his hiring on June 23, 2008 as an assistant coach to newly hired Detroit Pistons head coach Michael Curry.
+Ellis was a minor league coordinator/scout for the Atlanta Hawks for six seasons, before his hiring on June 23, 2008, as an assistant coach to newly hired Detroit Pistons head coach Michael Curry.
 From 2009 to 2012, he was a scout for the Pistons.
 In 2012, Ellis was named director of pro scouting for the Orlando Magic.

+Personal life

+He and his wife Latosha have two children, Lake and Sydney.
+While a student, he was initiated into the Pi Chapter of Kappa Alpha Psi Fraternity, Inc.